 - Hosts held responsible for damaged table top and other property damages.
 Event insurance paid by Property Damage coverage – $7,000

-- Emerald ring stolen during wedding event.
+- Emerald ring stolen during wedding.
 Hotel sued for negligent security.
 Event insurance paid $11,250 plus defense costs (legal fees).

 - Gifts were stolen from trunk of car.
 Event coverage paid $1,088.